BitcoinUnlimited/BUIP/BUIP-UAHF/buip-uahf-technical-spec.md

 TBD if this requirement should be amended to include that rule.

-### REQ-4-1 (set EB to minimum of 8MB at fork)
+### REQ-4-1 (require EB configured to least 8MB at startup)

-If BUIP-UAHF is not disabled (see REQ-DISABLE) and the MTP of a block is greater than or equal to the activation time, the client shall set EB to the maximum of 8,000,000 (bytes) and the user's configured EB.
+If BUIP-UAHF is not disabled (see REQ-DISABLE), the client shall enforce that EB is configured to at least 8,000,000 (bytes) by raising an error during startup requesting the user to ensure adequate configuration.

-RATIONALE: To immediately allow up to 8MB blocks on the forked chain, without considering them excessive.
-Effectively this will raise the allowed block size on the fork network to a minimum of 8MB regardless of user's EB configuration.
+RATIONALE: To avoids a need to surreptitiously increase EB to 8MB blocks during fork activation for those users who had it configured to < 8M.

-NOTE 1: BU's default EB value of 16,000,000 should ensure most clients will follow the chain without problems.
-This lifting would give time to others to raise their EB.
+NOTE 1: BU's default EB value of 16,000,000 should ensure most BU users will be able follow the chain without problems.

-NOTE 2: It has been suggested to replace this requirement with a startup check that the user's configured EB >= 8MB.

 ### REQ-4-2 (set MG to minimum of 8MB at fork)